godotengine/godot-docs/development/cpp/creating_android_modules.rst

     modules="org/godotengine/godot/MySingleton,corg/godotengine/godot/MyOtherSingleton"

-Then just request the singleton Java object from Globals like this:
+Then request the singleton Java object from Globals like this:

 ::